volker-raschek/prometheus-postgres-exporter-charts/README.md

 [![Build Status](https://drone.cryptic.systems/api/badges/volker.raschek/prometheus-postgres-exporter/status.svg)](https://drone.cryptic.systems/volker.raschek/prometheus-postgres-exporter)

-This helm chart enables the deployment of a Prometheus metrics exporter for PostgreSQL databases and allows the individual configuration of additional containers/initContainers, mounting of volumes, defining additional environment variables, apply a user-defined web-config.yaml and much more.

-Chapter [configuration and installation](#helm-configuration-and-installation) describes the basics how to configure helm and use it to deploy the exporter.
-It also contains further configuration examples.

-Furthermore, this helm chart unit tests to detect regressions and stabilize the deployment.
-Additionally, this helm chart is tested for deployment scenarios with ArgoCD.

 > [!NOTE]
 > This is not the official *community* helm chart of the Prometheus metric exporter for PostgreSQL databases.
 You can
 > find the official community chart [here](https://github.com/prometheus-community/helm-charts).

+This helm chart enables the deployment of a Prometheus metrics exporter for PostgreSQL databases and allows the individual configuration of additional containers/initContainers, mounting of volumes, defining additional environment variables, apply a user-defined `webConfig.yaml` and much more.

+Chapter [configuration and installation](#helm-configuration-and-installation) describes the basics how to configure helm and use it to deploy the exporter.
+It also contains further configuration examples.

+Furthermore, this helm chart contains unit tests to detect regressions and stabilize the deployment.
+Additionally, this helm chart is tested for deployment scenarios with **ArgoCD**.

 ## Helm: configuration and installation